T. J. Hockenson: 2019 season

 Hockenson was selected by the Detroit Lions in the first round as the eighth overall pick in the 2019 NFL draft.
 On May 9, 2019, he signed a four-year deal with the Lions worth $19.8 million.

 Hockenson made his regular season debut on September 8, 2019, against the Arizona Cardinals.
 He finished the game with six receptions for 131 yards and a touchdown as the game ended in a 27–27 tie.
 Hockenson's 131 yards set an NFL record for the most by a tight end in a debut.
 Three weeks later against the Kansas City Chiefs, he caught three passes for 27 yards and a touchdown before exiting the game with a concussion.
 Without Hockenson, the Lions lost 34–30.
 He was placed on injured reserve on December 2, 2019.

 Hockenson finished his rookie year with 32 receptions for 367 yards and two touchdowns in 12 games and seven starts.

 2020 season

 Hockenson was placed on the reserve/COVID-19 list by the Lions on July 29, 2020, and was activated 10 days later.
 He made his return from injury in Week 1 against the Chicago Bears.
 Hockenson caught five passes for 56 yards and his first touchdown of the season as the Lions lost 27–23.
 During a Week 7 matchup against the Atlanta Falcons, Hockenson caught the game-winning touchdown pass from Matthew Stafford as time expired, giving the Lions their third victory of the season.
 On December 21, 2020, Hockenson was named to the 2021 Pro Bowl.

 Hockenson finished his second season with 67 receptions for 723 yards and six touchdowns in 16 games and starts.
+He was ranked 93rd by his fellow players on the NFL Top 100 Players of 2021.